 Note: Items included in the ethical and social considerations are indicated as "0" in the table.

-Source: Created by the Pharmaceutical Industry Policy Institute based on data from the Chuikyo
+Source: Prepared by The Office of Pharmaceutical Industry Researchbased on data from the Chuikyo

 However, two items, innovation and treatment for pediatric diseases, were subsequently deleted, and the evaluation of trial introduction was conducted within the framework of considering the four items shown in Table2*6 in the comprehensive evaluation.
 The four items shown in Table 2*6 were considered in the overall evaluation.

 The reasons for the deletion of the items rearranged from the initial proposal are as follows.
 First, innovation was removed from the items based on the fact that it was already taken into account at the NHI price calculation stage*7.
-Second, the item for treatment of pediatric diseases was established from the viewpoint of not depriving pediatric patients, who are not numerous, of treatment opportunities, and in fact, a simulation conducted by the Chuikyo Expert Committee on Cost-Effectiveness Evaluation showed that "ICP is not a good choice for the treatment of pediatric patients.
-In fact, in a simulation using a hypothetical case study, the ICER was judged to be 7.5 million yen/QALY, which is not cost-effective, but the final evaluation was "cost-effectiveness evaluation is acceptable," taking into consideration the fact that "Drug A is a therapeutic drug for pediatric specific disease X, which has a poor prognosis.
+Second, the item for treatment of pediatric diseases was established with the background that it would not deprive pediatric patients, who are not numerous, of treatment opportunities, and, in fact, the cost-effectiveness evaluation committee of the Central Medical Council In fact, in a simulation using a hypothetical case study, the ICER was judged to be 7.5 million yen/QALY, which is not cost-effective, but the final evaluation was "cost-effectiveness evaluation is acceptable," taking into consideration the fact that "Drug A is a therapeutic drug for pediatric specific disease X, which has a poor prognosis.
 This is a typical overall evaluation from an ethical and social perspective in a comprehensive evaluation.
-However, since pediatric diseases were excluded from the cost-effectiveness evaluation, the discussion converged in the direction that they did not need to be added to the items in the appraisals, and they were removed*8.
+However, since pediatric diseases were excluded from the cost-effectiveness evaluation, the discussion converged in the direction that they did not need to be added to the appraisal items, and they were removed*8.

-Of the 13 items (7 pharmaceuticals and 6 medical devices) that were subject to the Appraisal when it was introduced on a trial basis, Table 3 presents the results of the evaluation of pharmaceuticals and whether they were subject to ethical and social considerations*9.
+Of the 13 items (7 pharmaceutical products and 6 medical devices) that were subject to the trial introduction, Table 3 presents the results of the evaluation of pharmaceutical products and whether they were subject to ethical and social considerations*9.

 Table 3 Evaluation results of items subject to trial introduction (7 pharmaceutical products)